-An unrecognized Native American prince's quest to see Japan
+An unrecognized Indian prince’s quest to see Japan

 But Duncan Finlayson and Archibald McDonald were desperate.
 They were looking for McDonald’s son, Ranald.
 The future of the Oregon territory depended on it.
 Unless they could find the young man, Oregon would almost certainly be lost to the British crown.